openafs-contrib/ansible-openafs/docs/source/intro.rst

 Ansible modules are provided to create OpenAFS volumes and users after the servers and at least one client has been installed.

+The fileserver and client disk partitions should be created and mounted before importing the server and client roles.
+This should be done with however the disks are managed in your environment.

-Since OpenAFS requires Kerberos for authentication, roles are provided to deploy a Kerberos 5 realm with MIT Kerberos.
-Alternatively, an existing realm can be used for authentication.
+Since OpenAFS requires Kerberos for authentication, roles are also provided to deploy a Kerberos realm with some basic setup.
+Alternatively, an existing realm can be used for authentication, or other roles can be used to setup your Kerberos KDC and clients.

 Platforms supported
 -------------------